 Stuart has worked with a variety of clients both around Australia and overseas and designed and produced events for the likes of Michelle Bridges, the Law Society of NSW, Mad Mex, CBA, Smirnoff, Epson and Theiss John Holland, just to name a few.

-Stuart also speaks on events nationally and internationally and writes a monthly column on events for mice.net magazine.
+Stuart also speaks on events nationally and internationally and writes a quarterly column on events for mice.net magazine.

 Glen Lehman CSEP

 Glen has a background of over three decades in the theatre and entertainment industries.
 He is the only Australian qualified as a Certified Special Events Professional (CSEP) for life.
 The George Washington University and the International Special Events Society bestows this title.

 Before starting his own company in 1981 (Lehman & Associates), he worked for both Opera Australia and The Australian Ballet, developing their successful promotional and marketing campaigns.